John Bowman (Canadian football)

-John Bowman (born July 19, 1982) is the defensive line coach for the BC Lions of the Canadian Football League (CFL).
-He is also a former professional Canadian football defensive end who played for 14 seasons with the Montreal Alouettes.
+John Bowman (born July 19, 1982) is an American former professional football defensive end who played 14 seasons for the Montreal Alouettes of the Canadian Football League (CFL).
+He is currently the defensive line coach for the Calgary Stampeders of the CFL.
 He is a two-time Grey Cup champion after winning in 2009 and 2010 and was named a CFL All-Star twice and a Divisional All-Star nine times.
 Bowman is the Alouettes' all-time leader in sacks with 134 in his career.

+Playing career

-College career
+Early career

+Bowman played for perennial North Carolina powerhouse Richmond Senior High School in Rockingham, NC.
+Although a small school, this school produced a fair number of professional athletes to the National Football League.

 Bowman played college football for Wingate.
 John Bowman was a Don Hansen's Football Gazette All-American following the 2003 season.
 An All-SAC selection the same year, Bowman was fourth in the NCAA Division II in quarterback sacks (1.2/game) as a senior.
 His football coaches at Wingate were current head coach Joe Reich and Reich's predecessor, Bob Brush.
 Bowman is a member of the Wingate Sports Hall of Fame and the South Atlantic Conference Hall of Fame.

-Professional career

-Indoor football

 In 2005, Bowman signed with the Daytona Beach Hawgs of the National Indoor Football League.
 After the Hawgs became suspended from the postseason, Bowman signed with the Sioux City Bandits of United Indoor Football.
 Following the 2005 season Bowman signed with the NIFL's Rome Renegades.